INSURANCE QUARTERLY LEGAL AND REGULATORY UPDATE

 In order to ensure uniform conditions for the calculation of technical provisions and basic own funds by (re)insurance undertakings, this Commission Implementing Regulation states in the recitals that this technical information should be laid down for every reference date.

-This Commission Implementing Regulation entered into force on 10 February 2016, applies from 1 January 2016 and is binding in its entirety and directly applicable in all Member States.
+The Commission Implementing Regulation entered into force on 19 May 2017, applies from 31 March 2017 and is binding in its entirety and directly applicable in all Member States.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.